jyelon/200hz-Sound-Detector/README.md

 Frequency detector:

-Use an ADXL345 accelerometer to detect sound waves propagating through a solid medium.
-The program currently detects a fixed 200hz frequency, but it's possible to change the target frequency by reconfiguring the accelerometer's sample rate and the divisor of the StreamingGoertzel object.
+Use an ADXL345 accelerometer to detect a 200hz sound wave propagating through a solid medium.

 This program is part of a bigger project - a strange gadge to detect when a CNC router's bit is touching the workpiece.
 The gadget